dbatbold/beep/README.md

 Playing music sheet from command line can be slow to start.
 Because voice files are loaded at startup for every time running beep.
 Beep has a built-in web server for playing and storing music sheets.
-The web server loads voice files only once.
+The web server loads voice files only once and uses them for all playback.
 To start the web interface, run:
 ```
 $ beep -w
 ```
-then navigate to http:\\localhost:4444 with your browser.
+then navigate to http://localhost:4444 with your browser.
 If the web interface needs to be accessible from other computers, run:
 ```
 $ beep -w :4444